 converts to a backpack with padded straps and back support, while the bottom section can be left at the hotel with all of your clean clothes for the night life.
 Both top and bottom sections now feature wheels for easy transport.

 The Dye Navigator 2008 is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 - No telescoping handle